angular-ui/ui-scroll/README.md

 ### Dependencies

 The grid directives have the same dependency requirements as the uiScroll directive itself.
 To use the directives make sure the `ui.scroll.grid` module is on the list of the module dependencies.
-Also you have to load the dist/ui-scroll-grid.js file is loaded in your page.
+Also you have to load the dist/ui-scroll-grid.js file in your page.

 ### Controlling scrollable grid with the GirdAdapter